smartcontractkit/flakeguard/ideal-developer-experiences.md

 # Ideal Developer Experiences

 What the Flakeguard experience ideally looks like for a developer.
-This are human stories intended to drive the UX direction of the project as a whole, and aren't necessarily detailed design breakdowns.
+These are human stories intended to drive the UX direction of the project as a whole, and aren't necessarily detailed design breakdowns.

 ## Making a PR to Code with Already Flaky Tests